Durable Power of Attorney for Finances

 It is important to carefully choose a person you trust to be named as your agent due to the enormity of financial control you will give them.
 However, it should be noted that you can limit the power given to your agent by detailing the specific powers you are giving her/him in the durable power of attorney for finances document.

-It is critical for gay, lesbian, bisexual and transgender people to know if you do not create a durable power of attorney for finances naming your partner or a friend as agent no one will be able to manage your finances unless a guardianship proceeding is filed in court, and your closest biological family members will have priority of appointment.
+It is critical for gay, lesbian, bisexual, transgender and queer people to know if you do not create a durable power of attorney for finances naming your partner or a friend as agent no one will be able to manage your finances unless a guardianship proceeding is filed in court, and your closest biological family members will have priority of appointment.